 Before selecting a Fannie Mae Homestyle® loan, it’s important to know that only specific property types are eligible:

 - One-unit second homes

 - Co-op units

 How Golden Lenders Can Help with your Fannie May Construction Loan

 Are you in need of construction loans?
-Golden Lenders helps home buyers in Colorado, Florida, California and Ohio understand the different types of mortgages that are available and provides loans to help people achieve the dream of homeownership.
+Golden Lenders helps home buyers in Colorado, Florida, California understand the different types of mortgages that are available and provides loans to help people achieve the dream of homeownership.
 Since the specifics of which mortgage to choose is dependent on a variety of factors, we encourage you to call us for more information and find out which is right for you.
 Need more info about appraisal and inspection?
 Call us!
 Our number is (303) 482-2361, or you can send us a message.